 Your Best DSLR Cameras of 2019

 We hope you've got comfortable and have your warm drink to hand.
-We’ve already covered your top mirrorless cameras of 2019 and if you haven’t already given it a read, click here to give it a whirl.
+We’ve already covered your top mirrorless cameras of 2019 and if you haven’t already given it a read, we recommend you give it a whirl.
 This week we’re covering the DSLR market.
-With the heavyweights like Canon and Nikon still bringing top level DSLRs to the market with the announcement of the next 1DX Mark III and the Nikon D6, we can assume the mirrored full frame camera will be around for a little while yet.
+With the heavyweights like Canon and Nikon still bringing top level DSLRs to the market with the announcement of the next 1DX Mark III (now unavailable) and the Nikon D6, we can assume the mirrored full frame camera will be around for a little while yet.

 If the year to date is anything to go by, our customers have spoken loud and clear with the following top full frame and APS-C DSLR cameras.